Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 > Notice the uppercase `B`.
 Use `Handler.Bind` to bind a path to a class, use `Handler.bind` to bind a path to an object.

 ## Transitions too
-There are no dictionary-based constructors to define transitions so you needed to use `Object.create` and property descriptors.
+KinomaJS does not implement dictionary-based constructors to define transitions.
+You have had to use `Object.create` and property descriptors when creating transitions.

-Now you can use classes to define transitions too.
+KinomaJS now supports the use of classes to define transitions.

 	class FadeInTransition extends Transition {
 		onBegin(container, content) {